polterguy/polterguy.github.io/tutorials/loops-and-conditions/index.md

 ## Branching in Hyperlambda

-The **\[if\]** slot works almost exactly the same way the **\[while\]** slot works, except it only executes its lambda objects _once_.
+The **\[if\]** slot works almost exactly the same way the **\[while\]** slot works, except it only executes its lambda objects _once_ if its condition evaluates to true.
 Below is an example.

 ```
 .foo:bar